-Let’s be clear: Samuel Blais has not fully established himself in the NHL, and he is not an inherently better player than Robby Fabbri.
-With that said, Blais’ selection in the back end of the sixth round deserves some extra recognition on this list.
-He played in only 11 games in the NHL last season, recording three points, but his AHL numbers were outstanding, with 40 points in 42 games and one hat trick.
+And while Thomas may be the longterm better player, Blais’ selection in the back end of the sixth round deserves some extra recognition on this list.
+He made his NHL debut in the 2017-18 season, and his AHL numbers were outstanding, with 40 points in 42 games and one hat trick.

 The secret with Blais was size.
-When he was drafted, he was undersized at just 5-f00t-9, 165 pounds.
+When the team drafted him, he was undersized at just 5-foot-9, 165 pounds.
 He has since sprouted, now standing 6-foot-2 and weighing 205.
-Despite the growth, he has not shed any of the speed or playmaking skill that warranted him consideration in the draft.
-He’s now looked at as a great prospect, one of the better in the Blues’ system behind some of the honorable mentions listed above.
-If Blais can grow from a sixth round pick to a top six star for the Blues, he could move even higher on this list as the greatest steal of the Armstrong era.
+Despite the growth, he has not shed any of the speed or playmaking skills that warranted his consideration in the draft.
+Whether Blais ever graduates past a middle-six forward and depth contributor remains to be seen, but even at that level, he was an absolute steal in the sixth round.

 3) 2015: Vince Dunn, Pick 56

-Vince Dunn exploded onto the NHL scene last year, seemingly out of nowhere.
-He overtook defensive prospects like Jake Walman and Jordan Schmaltz in last season’s training camp, and became a fixture on the big league club.
-Going forward, it seems likely he will quarterback a power play unit and play consistently on the top four.
+Vince Dunn exploded onto the NHL scene in the 2017-18 season, seemingly out of nowhere.
+He overtook defensive prospects like Jake Walman and Jordan Schmaltz in that season’s training camp and became a fixture on the big league club.
+In the long run, it seems likely he will quarterback a power play unit and play consistently on the top four.
 That the Blues drafted such a player late in the second round indicates that they know what they’re doing in the draft, particularly on defense.

 2) 2012: Colton Parayko, Pick 86

-Speaking of defensemen the Blues found later in the draft, Colton Parayko has become the Blues’ foremost defenseman behind Alex Pietrangelo after being taken by the Blues deep in the third round in 2012.
-The Blues were enamored with Parayko long before he was drafted, literally hiding him as well as they could in rural Alberta so that they could take him in the middle rounds.
+Speaking of defensemen the Blues found later in the draft, Colton Parayko has become the Blues’ foremost defenseman and now looks to replace Alex Pietrangelo as the top righty on the team.
+But the Blues took him deep in the third round in 2012.
+Armstrong was enamored with Parayko long before he was drafted, literally hiding him as well as the team could in rural Alberta so that they could take him in the middle rounds.

 1) 2010: Jaden Schwartz, Pick 14; Vladimir Tarasenko, Pick 16

-It’s not often that a team can set the foundation for its forward group in one round of one draft, but that’s exactly what Doug Armstrong did with his first two picks as general manager of the Blues.
-With their own pick, the Blues selected Jaden Schwartz, a small but talented forward out of the USHL, then they traded David Rundblad to acquire the 16th pick, with which they chose Vladimir Tarasenko, a super talented Russian forward who fell in the draft due to fear that he might prefer the KHL.
+It’s not often that a team can set the foundation for its forward group in one round of one draft, but that’s exactly what Armstrong did with his first two picks as general manager of the Blues in 2010.
+With their own pick, the Blues selected Jaden Schwartz, a small but talented forward out of the USHL.
+Then they traded David Rundblad to acquire the 16th pick, with which they chose Vladimir Tarasenko, a super talented Russian forward who fell in the draft due to fear that he might prefer the KHL.

-Much to the Blues’ benefit, Tarasenko chose to play in the NHL, and became a league superstar.
-He’s scored the second most goals in the league over the past three years, and now plays for the Blues on an incredibly reasonable contract.
+Much to the Blues’ benefit, Tarasenko chose to play in the NHL and became a league superstar.
+He scored the second-most goals in the league from 2015-2018 and now plays for the Blues on an incredibly reasonable contract.
 Schwartz, for his part, consistently ranks among the league’s most underrated players (including being voted as such by his fellow NHL players).
-Even so he had something of a breakout year last year playing alongside new arrival Brayden Schenn.
+Even so, he had something of a breakout year in 2017-18, playing alongside new teammate Brayden Schenn.

 Doug Armstrong’s Great Strength